Serhik1243/CoolKeeper/README.md

 ```
 CoolKeeper connected to Wi-Fi.
-CoolKeeper monitoring started.
-CoolKeeper Warning: Fridge open more than 5 seconds!
+Press the button to start monitoring
+Monitoring started.
+Press the button to pause
-CoolKeeper Warning: Fridge open more than 5 seconds!
+Warning: Fridge open more than 20 seconds!
-CoolKeeper monitoring paused.
+Fridge has been closed
+Monitoring paused.
+Press the button to resume
 ```

 ---